Niveusgh/Global-Land-Change/README.md

 - "cereal_and_land_use_all_years_country.csv".
 - *All data are from ourworldindata.org*

-2. **Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.** </br>
+2. **Clean data and perform a pandas merge, then calculate some new values.** </br>
-The project involves the merging of the two CSV files.
-The datasets are cleaned and preprocessed to ensure data usability in "clean.py".
-The merged file then used to calculate the proportion of total cereals allocated to human food for each country.
+The project merged two CSV files.
+The datasets are cleaned and preprocessed in "clean.py".
+The merged file then used to calculate the proportion of total cereals allocated.

-3. **Make 3 matplotlib or seaborn visualizations to display your data.** </br>
+3. **Make a visualization with Bokeh** </br>
-Three Seaborn Plots are generated as output.
-The first visualization shows global trends in different land categories.
-The second visualization illustrates land use patterns by region, and the third presents a time-series analysis of cereal distribution to different uses.
+Two Plots are generated as output.
+1 Bokeh chart is generated.

 4. **Utilize a virtual environment and include instructions in your README on how the user should set one up.** </br>
 This project uses a traditional VENV, it can be used with the included "requirements.txt" file.

 5. **Annotate your .py files with well-written comments and a clear README.md (only applicable if you’re not using a jupyter notebook).** </br>
 This README file serves the purpose of providing comprehensive guidance to users.

 ---
 ## Data Analysis Conclusions
-Indonedia and Malaysia are the biggest contributors.
-Combined, they produce 87% of global palm oil.
-And the deforestation data showin that the tropical forest in Indonesia has been declining over the past 3 decades.
-- The graph 'Change in Global Land Use Over Time (AD 200 to Present)' shows the golbal trend of top palm producers.
-- The graph 'All other countries in the world combined' shows the percentage Indonesia and Malaysia compare with the all other countries.
-- The graph 'Forest Change in Acres' shows the changes of forest in 30 years of a few different countries.
-- The graph 'Palm oil production trend world wide' shows the world wide trend of palm oil production.